James M. Robertson

 I am an intellectual historian of Eastern Europe who primarily studies the history of concepts that bring together modern understandings of politics, aesthetics and geography.

-My current book project examines the cultural politics of supranationalism in the intellectual history of Yugoslav socialism over the long twentieth century.
+My first book, Mediating Spaces: Literature, Politics, and the Scales of Yugoslav Socialism, 1870-1995 (Montreal: McGill Queen's University Press, 2024) examined the cultural politics of supranationalism in the intellectual history of Yugoslav socialism over the long twentieth century.
 From its emergence in the 1870s through to the civil wars of the 1990s, Yugoslav socialism was animated by various projects of supranational unification: from regional projects of Balkan or Yugoslav federalism to larger spatial visions of European unification, communist pan-Slavism or the more ambitious Non-Aligned Movement.
 My book excavates the ways radical intellectuals mapped the political and cultural geographies of these projects in response to the shifting spatial dynamics of globalization.
 In doing so it demonstrates how capitalist processes of global spatial integration and differentiation generated new modes of human experience and conditioned the formation of modern radical thought.

-My current book project examines the cultural politics of supranationalism in the intellectual history of Yugoslav socialism over the long twentieth century.
+My first book, Mediating Spaces: Literature, Politics, and the Scales of Yugoslav Socialism, 1870-1995 (Montreal: McGill Queen's University Press, 2024) examined the cultural politics of supranationalism in the intellectual history of Yugoslav socialism over the long twentieth century.
 From its emergence in the 1870s through to the civil wars of the 1990s, Yugoslav socialism was animated by various projects of supranational unification: from regional projects of Balkan or Yugoslav federalism to larger spatial visions of European unification, communist pan-Slavism or the more ambitious Non-Aligned Movement.
 My book excavates the ways radical intellectuals mapped the political and cultural geographies of these projects in response to the shifting spatial dynamics of globalization.
 In doing so it demonstrates how capitalist processes of global spatial integration and differentiation generated new modes of human experience and conditioned the formation of modern radical thought.

 Publications